prisma/prisma-examples/experimental/misc/react-graphql-fullstack/server/README.md

 <Details><Summary>Learn more about the development mode</Summary>

 Prisma's [development mode](https://github.com/prisma/prisma2/blob/master/docs/development-mode.md) watches your [Prisma schema](https://github.com/prisma/prisma2/blob/master/docs/prisma-schema-file.md) on the file system.
-Whenever there's a change in the schema, the Prisma Framework CLI performs two major tasks in the background:
+Whenever there's a change in the schema, Prisma 2 CLI performs two major tasks in the background:

 - map the Prisma schema to your database schema (i.e., perform a schema migration in the database)
 - regenerate the Photon.js database client based on the new Prisma schema